-It's one of the most commonly enjoyed delicacies of the sea―but did you know that there are over 4,400 varieties of crab?
+It's one of the most commonly enjoyed delicacies of the sea―but did you know that there are over 4,400 varieties of crabs?
 Here, learn all about the general identifying information for the most well-known edible types of crab.

 Its Latin name, Calinectes sapidus, means "beautiful swimmer," and it is indeed a beautiful blue-green color.
 The most prolific species on the east coast of the U.S., they range in size from 3 1/2 inches up to 5 1/2 inches or more on the market.
 Though their blue color is their most common identifying feature, these crabs do turn the traditional reddish color when cooked.

 Latin name Cancer magister, Dungeness crab is found in coastal waters from Alaska to Baja, Mexico.
 This large crab usually weighs in from 1 3/4 to 4 pounds and is brown to purple in color.
 It is named for the former small town of Dungeness on the Olympic Peninsula in Washington state, which first began commercially harvesting the delicacy.
 Law requires the crab to be at least 6 1/4 inches long to be harvested, and only males can be taken.
 Prime season is in the winter months.
 The pink flesh is succulent and sweet.

 Latin name Limulus polyphemus, this crab is named for its resemblance in shape to a horseshoe.
 It is considered a living fossil, tracing its roots back some 500 million years.
 It is found along the Atlantic coast from Nova Scotia to the Yucatan and along Asian coasts from Japan and the Philippines to India.
 Though they are indeed edible, the ratio of meat to shell is small.